AMWA-TV/nmos/FAQs.md

 ## Where can I find an implementation?

-Several members of the AMWA Networked Media Incubator have created IS-04 implementations, some of which are open source:

-* [BBC's implementation], used as a reference by during Incubator workshops (Python).
-* [Ledger], part of Streampunk's suite for networked media (NodeJS).

-The reference implementation for IS-05 connection management is expected to be made open source soon.
+As well as proprietary implementations, several open-source implementations IS-04 and IS-05 are available.
+See the page on [Implementations] for up-to-date information.
+At the time of writing this, they all use the Apache 2.0 license, which matches the NMOS specifications themselves.

+If you have an open-source implementation you would like added, please send a pull request to this repository.

 ## What is a Source, Flow, Grain, Node, Device, Sender, Receiver...?

 NMOS uses these common terms (capitalised) in specific ways that may not always correspond to your expectation.
-They are defined in the specifications and summarised in the [Glossary].
+They are defined in the specifications, explained in the [Technical Overview] and summarised in the [Glossary].

 ## How does IS-04 scale?

 IS-04 covers the APIs used for discovery and registration, and how to find the API Endpoints, but does not define an implementation of a registry.
 This allows implementors and integrators to choose an  approach to scalability that is appropriate to topology of the infrastructure and how it is used.

-[BBC's implementation] currently scales by using a registry based on [etcd], an open source distributed key-value store that allows a cluster of instances to be provisioned on a single or multiple networks.
+[BBC's IS-04 implementation] currently scales by using a registry based on [etcd], an open source distributed key-value store that allows a cluster of instances to be provisioned on a single or multiple networks.
 The details of how etcd instances federate their information is not part of IS-04.

  _(NB the BBC would like to point out that other distributed key-value stores are available, and its implementation could be easily modified to use them_).

+As of late September 2017, a new activity has just started in the Incubator to test the performance of IS-04 at scale.

 ## How can NMOS be used securely?

 NMOS APIs have supported use of HTTPS and WSS (secure WebSockets) since IS-04 v1.1.
-So far these haven't been used at Incubator workshops, but this is something we expect to happen in the future.
+So far these haven't been used at Incubator workshops, but this is something we expect to happen in the reasonably near future (I'm writing this in late September 2017).

 As part of this we are likely to investigate and agree a suitable set of technologies to enable AAA (authentication, authorisation and audit) when using NMOS, where possible taking input from the AMWA Labs work.

 ## Does NMOS require multicast?